-For application-specific options, see "Writer specifics" (page 61).
+For application-specific options, see Writer specifics on page 66.

-5. In the Options property page, select the MS Volume Shadow Copy specific restore options.
-See "Restore options" (page 48).
-6. In the Devices and Media property pages, the devices and media for restore are automatically selected.
+- 5. In the Options property page, select the MS Volume Shadow Copy specific restore options.
+See Restore options on the next page. - 6.
+In the Devices and Media property pages, the devices and media for restore are automatically selected.